 - Training 4% of payroll costs

 - Recruitment, hiring and HR 25% of payroll costs

-When the minimum wage is increased to $15 per hour, these costs push the fully loaded payroll cost to $25.80 per hour.
-This is an increase of 16.1% with no increase in productivity, efficiency, or accuracy.
+This is an increase of 29.9% with no increase in productivity, efficiency, or accuracy.

 To offset these rising costs, companies must have an action plan to reduce expenses and not hurt company profits.
 FCBCO recommends six proven ways to drive down costs through efficiencies as well as the use of various technologies.

 Slotting is one of the most critical and costly distribution fundamentals.
 Most companies struggle to maintain proper product slotting.
 It is not uncommon to see proper slotting disciplines decrease order cycle times by 20-30% over warehouses that are not slotted properly.

 Companies should develop a heat-map to understand the density of picks by location and to understand the distance walked by pickers in a day’s time.
 A heat map visually shows through “hot” and “cold” colors, where picks are made throughout the facility.
 It is not uncommon for pickers to spend 70% of their time walking.

 The heat-map will easily highlight the problems within your facility.
 From here, the slotting should focus on having the right quantity of inventory in a location; using the right size location for product velocity; and where that location should be.
 It is also critical to think about what products should be picked from “golden zone” locations.
 These are the fastest and easiest picks to make where no bending or reaching is needed.
 Focus on the fastest moving (selling velocity) product first.
 This may be the 20% to 30% of SKUs that give you 80% or more of the units picked.
 Once the slotting is completed on “paper”, re-run the heatmap with the intended new locations to ensure that you have not created new points of congestion.

 2. Evaluate Potential Changes to Picking